The Opening Act

 “The word became flesh and lived among us, and we have seen his glory.
 From his fullness we have all received grace upon grace.”

 Sheer abundance.
 Gallons of wine.
 Enough to keep the wedding party going for weeks!
 And it’s not the cheap stuff.
-No, it’s the good stuff, wine that might ordinarily be served only to special guests for the first few rounds, but Jesus makes that available to all the guests, not worrying about hierarchy or social convention.
+No, it’s the good stuff, wine that might ordinarily be served only to special guests for the first few rounds, but that Jesus makes available to all the guests, not worrying about hierarchy or social convention.
 Grace tends to break the rules.
 I’m pretty sure that the servants in the back room got their own jug too.

 Our God is a God that loves to gather with us around a table.
 Our God is a God that celebrates relationships and community.
 Our God is a God of grace, of exuberance, of over the top generosity, of shocking abundance, more than we can ask or imagine.
 From his fullness we have all received grace upon grace.
 God’s generosity is as inexhaustible as 180 gallons of wine at a village wedding.
 There is no one bottle per table limit.